Skip to content

 Module: giskard.checks.core.scenario

 The recommended entry point for creating test scenarios.
 Chain .interact(), .check(), and related methods: each call updates and returns the same instance.
+Internally, the runner executes steps: each step runs one or more interactions against the shared trace, then runs that step’s checks.
 Call .run() to execute against the SUT.
 You can also use Scenario.extend(...) to assemble steps from existing specs and checks, or pass the scenario to Suite.append().

 Scenario() Scenario